← Back to Blog

 Why It Happens

-• Keeping simple snacks by the bed to nibble before getting up
+• Keeping a dry biscuit or plain snack by the bed to nibble before getting up

-• Noticing and avoiding smells or foods that trigger your nausea where possible
+• Noticing and avoiding the specific smells or foods that trigger your nausea

 Mind & Bump